Jelvantrix/Jelvantrix/README.md

 I'm open to opportunities in any domain I work in — systems engineering, AI infrastructure, security, compilers, distributed systems, or deep-tech research roles.

-I don't have years of experience.
-I have proof of work.

 > **Reach me:** [GitHub](https://github.com/Jelvantrix) · open an issue on any repo · or find me

 ---